 Carp, Alligator Gar, and Paddlefish are often targeted.
 In my region, it’s a ton of silver and bighead carp or Asian carp that’s heavily focused on.
 We are the carp killers.
 So to speak.
 Almost sounds like a cheesy gang initiation taking place.
 My fault with that.

-All it takes is the bow fishing gear, a body of water and a little bit of time to scout for your prey and your well on your way.
+All it takes is the bow fishing gear, a body of water and a little bit of time to scout for your prey and you’re well on your way.

 What Kind of License is Required For Bow Fishing?